EightBitBoy/hijacr/README.md

 The project is still very young and a release date cannot be specified.

 ## Does Hijacr need contributors?
 Sure!
 Every line of code is welcome!
-There are a lot of things to do: Tests, save user data, make everything configurable, create a new app icon, integrate more comics ... ... ...
+There are a lot of things to do:
+- Tests
+- Save user data
+- Make everything configurable
+- Create a new app icon
+- Integrate more comics
+- Handle crashreports
+- ... ... ...

 ## What libraries are used for Hijacr?